cse403-fitquest/fitquest/documentation/userDoc.md

 **3. How to Run the Software**

+1. Download Expo Go:

+    - Go to Google Play Store and download Expo Go.

-1. Launch FitQuest:
+2. Launch FitQuest:

-    - Tap the FitQuest icon on your device to open the app.
+    - Go into Expo Go application, select "Scan QR Code", and scan the barcode displayed in the terminal from the installation step.

-2. Sign In or Register:
+3. Sign In or Register:

     - If you have an existing account, enter your credentials to sign in.

-    - New users can register using their email address or social media accounts by following the on-screen prompts.
+    - New users can register using their email address by following the on-screen prompts.

-3. Complete Onboarding:
+4. Complete Onboarding:

-    - Upon first launch, you'll be guided through an onboarding process to set up your fitness level and customize your avatar.
+    - Upon first launch, you'll be guided through an onboarding process to set up your fitness level and customize your avatar attributes.

 #